unpoly/unpoly3-slides/index.md

 If-None-Match: "x234dff"
 ```

-If no fresher data exists, the server may skip rendering and respond with:
+If no fresher data exists, the server may skip rendering and respond without content:

 ```http
 HTTP/1.1 304 Not Modified